sarun-hub/machine-learning-model/README.md

 # machine learning model
-# Archive of created model
+# this repo is just archive of created model